p0bailey/tofuinit/README.md

 Generates documentation for the module, including a description, usage examples, and input and output descriptions.

-Validates the module's configuration and ensures that it is consistent with the IAC tool's best practices.

 ```
 brew install  p0bailey/homebrew-tools/tofuinit
 ```